CoboGlobal/cobo-waas2-python-sdk/docs/TransactionsApi.md

 Cancel transaction

 This operation cancels a specified transaction.
 Canceling a transaction stops it while it is still pending.
-For more information, see [Cancel a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#cancel-a-transaction).  <Note>This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.</Note>  A transaction can be cancelled if its status is either of the following: - `Submitted` - `PendingScreening` - `PendingAuthorization` - `PendingSignature` (Only when the sub-status is `Queue`, `InsufficientBalance`, `InsufficientBalanceFundLocked`, `PendingSignerApproval`, `PendingSystemProcessing`, or `Built`)
+For more information, see [Cancel a transaction](https://www.cobo.com/developers/v2/guides/transactions/manage-transactions#cancel-a-transaction).  <Note>This operation only applies to transactions from MPC Wallets and Smart Contract Wallets.</Note>  A transaction can be cancelled if its status is either of the following: - `Submitted` - `PendingScreening` - `PendingAuthorization` - `PendingSignature` (excluding the `SystemProcessingOngoing` and `SignatureVerificationSuccess` sub-statuses)

 ### Example